|

 back by 10 Platoon.

-time to issue new orders to section commanders including
+new orders to section commanders including Support

-to the ambush site before first light.
+ambush site before first light.

-Once again the platoon set out to revisit an area and a
+again the platoon set out to revisit an area and a

 situation only vacated a short time ago.
 Through the